 Tokyo has two international airports: Narita, with most flights to/from the US, that’s further from the city; and Haneda, closer to the city.
 My daughter requested Haneda the first time since it would be faster and easier to get to our hotel.
 I booked non-stops from San Francisco on United and attempted to use our Global Premier Upgrade certificates, given to very frequent fliers every year, both directions.
 We weren’t successful at upgrading on the way to Tokyo but we were moved to Business on the way back.
 We took taxis between the airport and hotel.

-Both times we went to Tokyo with kids, we stayed at the Park Hyatt Tokyo.
-Originally I chose it because of Lost in Translation, which was filmed at the hotel and is one of my favorite movies.
+Both times we traveled to Tokyo with kids, we stayed at the Park Hyatt Tokyo.
+I originally chose the hotel because of Lost in Translation, which was filmed at the hotel and is one of my favorite movies.
 And the movie was constantly in my head the first visit.
-But I barely thought about it during our second trip to Tokyo with kids.
+But I barely thought about it during our second trip to Tokyo.
 Instead, we simply appreciated the hotel for what it is: one of the best hotels in the world.
 The service is perfect.
 The views are stunning.
 The 47th floor pool is magical.
 Breakfasts are excellent.
 It’s one of our favorite hotels anywhere.

 Hotel Location / Getting Around Tokyo with Kids